Frequently Asked Questions

 In general, tutoring is conducted in groups of two.
 Students repeating certain courses may be invited to participate in the BAR Program, which provides a weekly, one-on-one appointment with an experienced tutor.
 Students registered with Student Disability Services may also request one-on-one tutoring.

-In the Fall 2023 semester, online and in-person tutoring will take place in groups of two.
+In the Spring 2024 semester, online and in-person tutoring will take place in groups of two.

 Q: Can I bring a classmate with me to tutoring?